danbev/learning-ai/notes/alibi.md

 is the smaller the number (since it is negative) and the more will be subtracted from the attention value, that is the dot product between the query and the key.
 So even if the result of a dot product is high, if the distance is large enough the attention value will be low.
-This is the bias part of the Alibi.
+This is the bias part of the Alibi, tokens that are closer get a higher bias and tokens further away get a lower bias.

 Positional embeddings in ALiBi are only applied after the query-key dot product:
 ```